LukasWoodtli/WebPage/content/sicp.md

 In the metacircular evaluator [...], we used Scheme itself as a language for making more explicit the environment structure constructed during evaluation of an expression.
-Now, with register machines, we have taken a close look at the evaluator’s mechanisms for storage management, argument passing, and control.
+Now, with register machines, we have taken a close look at the evaluator's mechanisms for storage management, argument passing, and control.
 At each new level of description, we have had to raise issues and resolve ambiguities that were not apparent at the previous, less precise treatment of evaluation.
 To understand the behavior of the explicit-control evaluator, we can